Patidar: Reinventing identity

+The Patidars do not wear the sacred thread, and employ any caste of Brahmins to act as their priests.

+Pocock notes differences in the behavior of Patidar men of Kheda district when in the fields versus the home.
+In the village fields the consumption of meat and liquor and sexual relations with untouchable women is possible, but such behavior is strictly forbidden in the house.

 The Patidars practised female infanticide until it was outlawed by the British in 1870.

 The Patidar practice of hypergamous marriage was also distinct from that of the Kolis, with the former marrying relatively locally and across boundaries within their own community while the latter dispersed over a wide area to marry with Rajputs.
 The Patidar system caused the creation of endogamous marriage circles based around groups of equal-status villages known as gols, thus strengthening ties.
 Simultaneously, the system allowed someone from a relatively poor circle to marry hypergamously into one of the fewer, wealthier Patidar families, whose socio-economic status would be diluted unless they adopted such practices because there were insufficient eligible brides.
 The marriage situation in Gujarat has become so severe in recent years, with such a significant skew of gender, that in the 2010s the Patidar community organisations elsewhere in India have been encouraging some of their number to contract marriages with Gujarati Patidars, and also encouraging some Kurmi-Patidar marriages.
 The latter they hold to be acceptable because of a belief that, centuries ago, the two castes had a common origin.
 The numbers involved are at present reported to be very few but it is seen as a significant break with tradition to marry outside the caste and/or outside their home state.
 They claim that such marriages also develop new business ties.

 In 1894, another farmer caste, the Kurmis, formed their own caste association.
 The Kurmis were a farming caste in the eastern Gangetic plain who, like the Kanbis, were of Shudra status.
 In an organisation in Awadh, the Kurmis sought to draw the Patidars, Marathas, Kapus, Reddys, and Naidus under the Kurmi umbrella.
 They then campaigned to have Kurmis recognised as Kshatriyas in the 1901 census.